kubescape/regolibrary/README.md

 * See [rule go struct](https://github.com/kubescape/opa-utils/blob/master/reporthandling/datastructures.go#L37) for further explanations of rule fields
 * Optional attributes :
-  * `"hostSensorRule": "true"` - indicates that rule gets information from host scanner
+  * `"hostSensorRule": "true"` - indicates the rule gets information from the host scanner

   * `"useFromKubescapeVersion"` - add if rule is only supported from a certain Kubescape version.
 Inclusive.

-  * `"useUntilKubescapeVersion"` - add if newer version exists so control doesn’t run both.
+  * `"useUntilKubescapeVersion"` - add if a newer version exists so the control doesn’t run both.
 Inclusive.

-  * `"imageScanRelated": true` - indicates that rule uses information from image scanning
+  * `"imageScanRelated": true` - indicates that rule uses information from image scanning.

   * `"controlConfigInputs"` - A list the rule uses and can be configured by the user.
 See example above.